The Reality of an Invisible Disability: A Storytelling Series

 Welcome to "The Reality of an Invisible Disability," a new storytelling content series dedicated to amplifying the voices of individuals experiencing vision loss, at any spectrum.
 This series aims to shed light on the invisible experience that unifies all disabilities, providing a platform for sharing personal and raw experiences, and fostering a community of understanding and advocacy.

 We are launching this series to validate and support the lived experiences of those with blindness or low vision, and to engage new advocates to keep the conversation going.
-Each quarter, we invite our community to submit their stories and lived experiences on various topics related to their unique journeys.
+We invite our community to submit their stories and lived experiences on various topics related to their unique journeys.

 -